wallaby-rails/wallaby-rails/docs/decorator.md

 `:sort_field_name` is a setting that allows dev to define what field to be sorted when sorting is clicked on index page.

 Take `slug` as example, `slug` is not an origin database field, therefore, by default, `slug` is not sortable.
-But to make this field sortable, it goes:
+But to make this field sortable by `name`, it goes:

 ```ruby
 # app/decorators/product_decorato.rb